wgmo/graphtik/docs/source/arch.rst

         In addition to writing values, the :func:`.vcat` or :func:`.hcat` modifiers (& respective accessors) support also `pandas concatenation` for `provides`.

+    cwd
+    current-working-document
+        A `jsonp` prefix of an `operation` to prefix any non-root `dependency` defined for it.

     pandas concatenation
         A `jsonp` `dependency` in `provides` may `designate <modifier>` its respective